AleoNet/welcome/documentation/testnet/getting_started/03_deploy_and_execute_demo.md

 >>>>>>> 158c104 (update API and SDK docs)
 ```

 Awesome!
-You have successfully deployed and executed a Leo application to Testnet III, how exciting 🎉
+You have successfully deployed and executed a Leo application to Testnet, how exciting 🎉